Back to Blog

 The project of addressing college-specific essay prompts can feel daunting, but your responses really are a great opportunity to share more of your story with admissions officers.
 In the spirit of sharing, here are some of our favorite resources:

-• Tulane University’s Director of Admissions has great advice about the “Why College X”?
-Statement, aka the most-common supplement question.
-Answering the question is optional at Tulane, but his points and suggestions apply broadly.
+• Tulane University’s Director of Admissions also has great advice about the “Why College X”?
+Statement.
+Answering the question is optional at Tulane, but it’s a really good idea to answer it, and his points and suggestions for answering it well apply broadly.

-• The Supreme Court’s ruling restricting the use of “race-conscious admissions” has had an effect on supplement essay prompts.
+• The Supreme Court’s 2023 ruling restricting the use of “race-conscious admissions” affected supplement essay prompts.
 An article from the Brown Daily Herald includes discussion of the prompt they added, the intent behind it, and the many ways students can respond effectively.

 Contact us Request Fees